Portsmouth Square: Tot Lot

-The playground at the square features an installation by Mary Fuller and Robert McChesney called Tot Lot.
+The playground at the square features an installation by Mary Fuller (sculptor) and Robert McChesney called Tot Lot.
 The collection of sculptures are made of concrete and glass and overall encompass approximately 7 ft 2 in × 30 ft 7 in × 25 ft 9 in.
 Completed in 1983 and dedicated in 1984, the sculptures are used as playground equipment such as a slide and a sandbox.
 It consists of six animals from the Chinese zodiac: a Goat, a Tiger, a Monkey, a Rabbit, a Dragon and a Snake.
 All of the animals have glass eyes and are abstract in design.

 Tot Lot was commissioned by the city and county of San Francisco's Bureau of Architecture and two of the pieces, the ram and rabbit, were gifts of the Tamarack Foundation.
 The architect's office, Recreation and Parks Department and San Francisco Arts Commission developed the piece.
 Children use the pieces frequently due to its playground status.
 In 1994 it was surveyed as part of the Smithsonian Institution's Save Outdoor Sculpture! program in 1994 and was described as needing conservation treatment.